 The CALL statement is used to invoke an inline procedure or a named procedure.

 An inline procedure is a user-defined procedure embedded within a query, commonly used to execute subqueries or perform data modifications.
-It enables complex logic such as looping and enhances efficiency by managing resources more effectively—especially when working with large graphs—thereby reducing memory overhead.
+It enables complex logic such as looping and enhances efficiency by managing resources more effectively, especially when working with large graphs, thereby reducing memory overhead.

-Syntax<call inline procedure statement> ::= [ "OPTIONAL" ] "CALL" [ "(" [ <variable reference list> ] ")" ] "{" <statement block> "}" <variable reference list> ::= <variable reference> [ { "," <variable reference> }... ]
+Syntax<call inline procedure> ::= [ "OPTIONAL" ] "CALL" [ <variable reference list> ] <procedure specification> <variable reference list> ::= "(" <variable reference> [ { "," <variable reference> }... ] ")" <procedure specification> ::= "{" <statement block> "}"

 Details

 CALL.
-If omitted, all current variables are implicitly imported.<statement block> inside the CALL.<statement block> must end with a RETURN statement to output variables to the outer query:
+If omitted, all current variables are implicitly imported.CALL.<statement block> must end with a RETURN statement to output variables to the outer query:

 OPTIONAL keyword can be used to handle this case - producing a null value instead of discarding the record.RETURN statement is not required.
-In such cases, the number of records in the intermediate result table remains the same after the CALL.
+In such cases, the number of records in the intermediate result table remains the same after CALL.

-To find members of each club:
+Find members of each club:

 GQLMATCH (c:Club) CALL { MATCH (c)<-[:Joins]-(u:User) RETURN collect_list(u.name) AS members } RETURN c._id, members